 2. Design to Last

 This is more particular for logos, but applies to anything that needs to be used and re-used.
-Whether it’s a website, poster or book cover design or pretty much anything that’s not seasonal or for a particular event—all these things should be able to withstand the test of time.
+Whether it’s a website, poster or book cover design or pretty much anything that’s not seasonal or for a particular event should be able to withstand the test of time.
 Making design “timeless” seems like a difficult goal, but is easier when taken from a subtractive perspective instead of the additive perspective that applies to most graphic design.

 When you have something designed or set out to design something for a client, try to avoid anything that could apply a date to the piece.
 If your business intends to paint the storefront in a couple months, but you want a poster to advertise for a standard sale now, focus on the interior of the store or the type things that will be on sale instead of the store itself.
 This assures that you can re-use the poster design later with a quick change of dates listed and not worry about anyone realising that you’re reusing a previous piece of work.
 In the simplest of terms, the best way to make sure a design lasts is to remove everything that applies to a specific date.

 3. Maintain Your Color Palette